Woman’s gas tank had 11 pounds of cocaine, feds say - NewsBreak

 Murder suspect snuck in bottle of urine for drug test, officials say

 EDINBURG, Texas (ValleyCentral) — A San Juan man who is on trial for murder has now been arrested for concealing a plastic bottle with urine to use during a drug test, county records indicate.
-Omar Perez Garcia was arrested Jan.
-6 on charges of false drug test, falsification device, according to Hidalgo County Jail records. […]
+Omar Perez Garcia was arrested on charges of false drug test, falsification device, according to...

 Mata sentenced for deadly 2020 stabbing in Edinburg

-Note: UPDATE: This story was updated at 3 p.m. to confirm the death of one individual involved in the crash and again at 3:44 p.m. with the victims name.
-LOS INDIOS, Texas (ValleyCentral) — Military Highway is shut down in both directions after a major accident in Los Indios left one dead, authorities say.
-Law enforcement […]